← Back to Science Hub

 • Nutrient timing is precise

-• Recovery starts before the post-hike fatigue sets in
+• Recovery begins before fatigue sets in

 4. Why Safe Catch Works